 Hello, and welcome to my website!
-I am an Assistant Professor in the Department of Political Science at the University of Louisville.
+I am an Associate Professor in the Department of Political Science at the University of Louisville.
 I am also an instructor in the ICPSR Summer Program in Quantitative Methods of Social Research and the Global School for Empirical Research Methods where I teach advanced courses on measurement and scaling methodologies.

 Very broadly, my research is focused on deciphering how people think about politics.
 What things are most important to them?
 How are their opinions and feelings organized?
 And, how might the answers to these questions differ across political, racial, ethnic, and socioeconomic groups?